AliGadein/radiation-webgis-app/README.md

 </ul>
 <h1>Setup:</h1>
 <ul>
 Download the code, then insert it under a localhost / hosted server environment.
-Make sure that you have internet connection when you use localhost, because the base layer tiles are requested from the <a href="https://www.openstreetmap.org/">OpenStreetMap</a> server.
-The website used <a href="https://docs.angularjs.org/api/ngRoute/provider/$routeProvider">Angular.js routing</a>, so make sure that you change the base href value to match with your environment's <a href="http://www.w3schools.com/tags/tag_base.asp">base url</a>.
+Make sure that you have internet connection when you use localhost, because the base layer tiles are requested from the <a target="_blank" href="https://www.openstreetmap.org/">OpenStreetMap</a> server.
+The website used <a target="_blank" href="https://docs.angularjs.org/api/ngRoute/provider/$routeProvider">Angular.js routing</a>, so make sure that you change the base href value to match with your environment's <a target="_blank" href="http://www.w3schools.com/tags/tag_base.asp">base url</a>.
 The default .geojson layers are inside the Data folder.
 You can add additional layers using the drag and drop functionality.
 </ul>
 <h1>Functionalities:</h1>
 <ul>